 Four stout mamas are looking at me in stunned silence.
 The dairy lady, the bread lady, the salami-and-beans lady.
 All with neatly coiffed hairstyles circa 1973.

 In Armenia people take themselves very seriously.
 You dress very neatly, no wrinkles allowed anywhere.
 You always have your hair done right and your shoes polished.
 You do not go around clucking and flapping your arms like a chicken.
 What would the neighbors think!

 Here I am, crazy foreigner, making a fool of myself.
 It is unthinkable.

-Then laughter erupts, rich and full-bodied.
-The kind of laughter that happens when you’ve not laughed for a long time because life is tough, but now, here’s this weird foreign woman clucking and flapping her arms, how can you contain yourself?
+Rich and full-bodied laughter– the kind that happens when you’ve not laughed for a long time because life is tough.
+But now, here’s this weird foreign woman clucking and flapping her arms, how can you contain yourself?